jadecobra/python_tdd_exercises/source/functions.rst

   w_positional_arguments('first', 'last')
   w_positional_arguments('last', 'first')

-in the second case I use `keyword arguments`_ which use the names of the :ref:`variables<what is a variable?>` in parentheses in the function_ definition when calling the it
+in the second case I use `keyword arguments`_ which use the names of the :ref:`variables<what is a variable?>` in parentheses in the :ref:`function<what is a function?>` definition when calling the it

 .. code-block:: python